joshbegley/nyt-latest/previous.md

 `Should we pity the wealthy?`\
 https://nytimes.com/2025/05/06/opinion/rich-friends-neighbors-hamm.html

-**Explosions Reported in Pakistani Kashmir After India’s Vow of Retaliation**\
+**India Says It Struck ‘Terrorist Infrastructure’ in Pakistan**\
-`The apparent strikes would be an intensification of a conflict between India and Pakistan, both of which are nuclear powers.`\
+`The strikes came after an attack by militants killed more than two dozen civilians in Indian-administered Kashmir and are an intensification of a conflict between two nuclear powers.`\
 https://nytimes.com/2025/05/06/world/asia/india-pakistan-attacks.html

 **Trump Says His Administration ‘Is Not Going to Pay’ for California High-Speed Rail**\